Mitogenie/Mito-Hacker/README.md

 ### What does each tool in CeMiA Toolkit do?

 #### Cell Catcher
-Cell Catcher is a tool designed to automatically detect, separate, and isolate individual cells from 2d multi-cell images.
-This tool uses the statistical distribution of mitochondria and nuclei across the image to separate individual cells from the images and export them as single-cell images.

 ###### What to know before use
 - Input: Standard RGB Tiff images